lufei/answer-website/community/security.md

 # Security

 The Apache Software Foundation takes a rigorous stance on eliminating security issues in its software projects.
 If you find a security bug, with that in mind, please do not file public issues.
 Before reporting a security issue, check the [security model](/community/security-model).
-You can follow the instructions in the [security policy](https://github.com/apache/answer/security/policy) to report it privately.
-We will fix it as soon as possible.
+To report a new vulnerability you have discovered, please follow the [ASF security vulnerability reporting process](https://apache.org/security/#reporting-a-vulnerability).
+The Answer community follows the [ASF security vulnerability handling process](https://apache.org/security/#vulnerability-handling), and will fix it as soon as possible.

 # Security fixes